lawpatch/au-ip_transfer/au-ip_transfer.md

 ## Intellectual Property Rights Transfer

-- Assignor assigns all current and future Intellectual Property Rights in the Subject to the Assignee.
+- Assignor assigns all current and future Intellectual Property Rights in the Subject to Assignee.
 - The assignment is global unless the Provision specifies a particular territory for the assignment, in which case the Intellectual Property Rights are assigned in that territory only.
 - Assignor warrants and represents to Assignee that it has the right to transfer the Intellectual Property Rights under this clause.
 - Assignor agrees to do all things necessary to give effect to the assignment of Intellectual Property Rights in this clause.